meisteraxel/expenses-chart/README.md

 # Expenses Chart Component

-This project started as a solution to the Expenses Chart Component challenge on Frontend Mentor.
-Frontend Mentor challenges help improve coding skills by building realistic projects.
-The original challenge can be found [here](https://github.com/meisteraxel/expenses-chart-component-main).
+This project is an extension of the original Expenses Chart Component challenge.
+In addition to the requirements specified in the original challenge, new features and functionalities have been added to enhance the user experience and provide additional functionality.

 ## Table of Contents